 The student group is made up mostly of students at KTH, however we also have PhDs and Researchers among our ranks!
 We are a local group made up of around 70 active members, and work closely with the other 9 local groups around Sweden that make up the national organisation.
 You can read more about Engineers Without Borders here.

-Our core work is our volunteer projects, but we also organise lectures through The Reflective Engineer, and have ongoing Inspire workshops that help engage young people in further studies and engineering.
+Our core work is our international projects, but we also organise lectures through The Reflective Engineer, and have ongoing Inspire workshops that help engage young people in further studies and engineering.

 If you have any questions about EWB at KTH, please don’t hesitate to contact the relevant member of our management team!